-House prices have outgrown incomes in recent years.
-People on low incomes – often undertaking key roles in their community such as teaching assistants, farm workers or shop and pub staff – cannot afford to set up home in their village.
-This means that young people in particular are moving away with negative impacts on both themselves and their community.
+House prices have outgrown incomes in recent years, especially in rural communities.
+This means that young people in particular are moving away which can be detrimental to both themselves and their community.
 Social and family networks are breaking down whilst local services such as schools, public transport, shops and pubs become less viable.
 Many rural communities are losing their vibrancy.

 Local Authorities can apply a local lettings policy to other affordable housing developments in special circumstances.
 However, local authorities have a statutory duty to support people in housing need and their approach generally prioritises those considered to be in the greatest need.

 - Where can you build rural exception sites?

 Rural exception sites normally abut a village boundary.
 They are an exception to planning policy and do not set a precedent for other amendments to village boundaries.
 Planners prefer sites to abut the village boundary to ensure they don’t create an in-fill opportunity between the site and the boundary.
 Rural exception sites can be located in the Green Belt.
 However, a sequential test may be required to demonstrate that the site chosen is the most suitable site available and other planning policies will also remain in force.
 However, only parishes classified as DPAs automatically have conditions attached to the s106 agreement to control long term tenure and lettings policies.